-Companies of all sizes must prepare for a sustainable digital future.
-This means not only dealing with the challenges of legacy processes and technology but also defining future operating models and capabilities.
+Companies of all sizes must prepare for a sustainable and secure digital future.
+This means not only dealing with the challenges of legacy processes and technology but also defining future operating models and the role of new capabilities, including AI.
 Even the most successful businesses face barriers to implementing and realising the benefits of significant business and technology change.

-Our clients trust us to advise on and run the major aspects of business-critical change programmes, from the planning, management and assurance of BSS (Billing, CRM and associated systems) and OSS (e.g. Inventory, Provisioning, Charging) transformations through to post-merger consolidation or cost-reduction programmes.
+Our clients trust us to advise on and run the major aspects of business-critical change programmes, from the planning, management and assurance of BSS and OSS transformations through to post-merger consolidation or cost-reduction programmes.

 There is an ever-increasing focus on sustainability and a desire to transition to a zero-carbon future.
 Our team works with business leaders to show how sustainable processes can ultimately translate into competitive advantage and help prepare businesses for the instability that will come from growing pressure to proactively address climate change.

 Business and IT transformation

 Cyber security and operational excellence

 Data, BI, Steering and Insight

 NIS2: a new era of cyber security – are you compliance confident?

 Universal connectivity in Ireland will help businesses achieve uninterrupted growth